Quick start

 4. Click the save button in the toolbar to save the scene.

-Connect the entry and exit points of the digital twins
+Connect the input and output ports of the digital twins

-In the virtual factory scene, to enable the transportation of goods between twins on the production line, it is necessary to connect the entry and exit points of the digital twins.
+In the virtual factory scene, to enable the transportation of goods between digital twins on the production line, it is necessary to connect the input and output ports of the digital twins.

-This section will connect the following entry and exit points:
+This section will connect the following input and output ports:

-Note: There is no need to connect the exit and entry points of the same digital twin.
+Note: There is no need to connect the input and output ports of the same digital twin.

-Follow the steps below to connect the exits and entry points:
+Follow the steps below to connect the input and output ports:

-1. Click on the exit point of “Generator 1” () in the scene, then click on Connect.
+1. Click on the output port of “Source 1” () in the scene, then click on Connect.

-2. Move the mouse over the entry point of “Conveyor 1” () and left click to finish a connection between the exit point of “Generator 1” () and the entry point of “Conveyor 1” ().
+2. Move the mouse over the input port of “Conveyor 1” () and left click to finish a connection between the output port of “Source 1” () and the input port of “Conveyor 1” ().

-3. Repeat the same process to connect the following exit and entrance points:
+3. Repeat the same process to connect the following input and output ports:

 4. Click the save button in the toolbar to save the scene.

-In this section, we will explain how to set the main functions of ” Generator 1″ to enable simulation of the production process in your virtual factory scene.
-Follow these steps to set the main function of ” Generator 1″:
+In this section, we will explain how to set the main function of ” Source 1″ to enable simulation of the production process in your virtual factory scene.
+Follow these steps to set the main function of ” Source 1″:

-2. In the Attribute Pane, locate the option to set the identifier for generating digital twins under the Main Functions section, and click the adjacent edit button.
+2. In the Attribute Pane, locate the identifier for generating digital twins under the Main Function, and click the edit button next to it.
+In the opened template list, select a product template from the DLC.
+This way, the source will produce specific items based on this template.

 Modify the speed of “Conveyor 1”